NES General Practice Nursing learning and development is organised within a national coordinated network.

 NES GPN ES are experienced nurses working in general practice.
 The current team of 13 Education Supervisors successfully completed a programme of education to prepare them to provide work based learning as practice teachers for general practice nursing.
 Their employng practices are reimbursed for their time in delivering regular tutorials with their General Practice Nursing Programme participants.
 There is structure but also some flexibility in the tutorial programme.
 Supervisors also provide some teaching at the 10 central taught days.

-NES published Standards for Education Providers: Cervical Cytology in Clinical Practice which are important for general practice nurses undertaking cervical cytology screening.
+NES published Cervical Screening Education Standards 2021 which are important for general practice nurses undertaking cervical screening.